ubuntu-mate/ubuntu-mate.org/README.md

   * The LESS and CSS configuration is stored in `/themes/United/less/download.less`
   * The Javascript logic is in `files/assets/js/downloads.js`

-When the torrents are published as part of the iso release run `generate-magnet-urls.sh` for each release architecture, for instance:
+When the torrents are published as part of the iso release run `generate-magnet-uris.sh` for each release architecture, for instance:

-    ./scripts/helpers/generate-magnet-urls.sh http://cdimage.ubuntu.com/ubuntu-mate/releases/16.04.3/release/ubuntu-mate-16.04.3-desktop-i386.iso.torrent
+    ./scripts/helpers/generate-magnet-uris.sh http://cdimage.ubuntu.com/ubuntu-mate/releases/16.04.3/release/ubuntu-mate-16.04.3-desktop-i386.iso.torrent

 Copy and paste the output to `files/assets/downloads.json` under the respective `magnet-uri` key.